Bembridge: Politics

 Bembridge is currently represented on the Isle of Wight Council by one member of the ward of Bembridge, St. Helens and Brading.

 Bembridge is governed by a Parish council of 12 members.
 For parish council elections the village is divided into two wards, the North and South, each electing six members to the body.
 The parish council has succeeded in obtaining Lottery funding for improvements to the village recently, including a play-park in Steyne Park.
 It is also one of the few Parish Councils that has a village centre office open 5 days a week.

 Twinning

 Bembridge is twinned with Plédran, Brittany, France but in name only as the federation has lapsed through non-use.

-Public transportation
+Transport

 Public transport to Newport, Ryde and Sandown is provided by Southern Vectis bus route 8.
+An open-top bus service, The Downs Breezer, runs in the summer.
+Another summer-only service is the Island Coaster, which connects Bembridge with the main communities on the eastern and southern coasts and a variety of tourist attractions, including Blackgang Chine, Isle of Wight Pearl, and Alum Bay.

+There was previously a ferry service running to St Helens, when the Eastern Yar was a tidal creek.

 Bembridge railway station, which was located in the north-west of the village close to the harbour served the village, with services to Brading, until 1953.
 The station became derelict and was demolished around 1970.